ethankennerly/as2cs/README.md

  * ActionScript 3 convention of no return type in constructor.
  * Declare multiple variables in a statement.
  * Variable return type declaration in ActionScript '\*'
+ * C# typed Array to ActionScript typed Vector.
+ * Recognize if C# needs to be converted to ActionScript Dictionary, or if an Object suffices.
  * ActionScript only allows literal keyword, string, number default in signature.
  * Profile function hotspots in unit tests.
  * Reformat and reorder may insert some optional grammar, such as class base.